folbricht/routedns/doc/configuration.md

 Options:

 - `resolvers` - An array of upstream resolvers or modifiers.
 The first in the array is the preferred resolver.
 - `reset-after` - Time in seconds to disable a failed resolver, default 60.
-Note this is not a timeout this disables the current failed resolver and moves on to the next one.
+Note: This is not a timeout argument.
+This disables the current failed resolver after x amount of time in seconds and moves on to the next one.
 - `servfail-error` - If `true`, a SERVFAIL response from an upstream resolver is considered a failure triggering a failover.
 This can happen when DNSSEC validation fails for example.
 Default `false`.

 #### Examples